Authentic48/gpsfinder/Readme.md

    localhost:5000/api/location/id
 ```

-## Please remember to add POSTGIS Extension in PostgreSQL in order to store the coordinates in DB
+Please remember to add Postgis Extension in PostgreSQL in order to store the coordinates in DB